8 Hip Strengthening Exercises for Runners from a Trainer

 hip-strengthening-exercises-for-runners

 The single-leg bridge is an advanced version of the glute bridge exercise.
 Once you master the glute bridge, you can try this variation.
 The single-leg bridge strengthens your core, glutes, and hamstrings while stretching your hips.
+If you want to add even more intensity, you can hold a dumbbell across your hips for this exercise.

 How To Do It: